ampleforth/ampl-balancer/crp/README.md

 commitAddToken(address token, uint balance, uint denormalizedWeight):

-Precommits a new token that can be applied addTokenTimeLockInBLocks blocks in the future.
+Precommits a new token that can be applied addTokenTimeLockInBlocks blocks in the future.

 applyAddToken():

-Applies above committed token & mints pool shares if addTokenTimeLockInBLocks blocks in the future.
+Applies above committed token & mints pool shares if addTokenTimeLockInBlocks blocks in the future.

 removeToken(address token):